 (The giant entrance arch with a sneaky glimpse of the tree of hearts on the right)

-There are those who argue in favour of more cultured alternatives elsewhere, but the Christmas market that garners the most attention in Vienna is the Rathausplatz version.
+There are those who argue in favour of more cultured alternatives elsewhere, but the Christmas market that garners the most attention in Vienna is the version on the Rathausplatz square.

 This is the home of the Wiener Christkindlmarkt.
 The roots of this yuletide market go back to the late 18th century, though it only moved to its present location in 1975.

-Who knows how many visitors the market normally attracts, but estimates put the number at 3.3 million in 2023.
-Most of those were from Vienna and wider Austria, but around 790,000 folk travelled there from other countries.
+Who knows how many visitors the market normally attracts, but estimates put the number at 2.8 million for the previous edition.

 The Christkindlmarkt